Topological Full Groups of Ample Groupoids with Applications to Graph Algebras: Graph groupoids

 \subsection{Graph terminology}

 By a \emph{graph} we shall always mean a directed graph, that is, a quadruple ${E=(E^0,E^1,r,s)}$, where $E^0, E^1$ are (non-empty) sets and $r,s \colon E^1 \to E^0$ are maps.
-The elements in $E^0$ and $E^1$ are called \emph{vertices} and \emph{edges}, respectively, while the maps $r$ and $s$ are called the \emph{range} and \emph{source} map, respectively.\footnote{Although the notation collides with the range and source maps in a groupoid, both conventions are well established.
-In the sequel it will always be clear from context whether we mean the source/range in a graph or in a groupoid.} We say that $E$ is \emph{countable} if $E^0$ and $E^1$ both are countable sets, and similarly that $E$ is \emph{finite} if $E^0$ and $E^1$ are finite.
+The elements in $E^0$ and $E^1$ are called \emph{vertices} and \emph{edges}, respectively, while the maps $r$ and $s$ are called the \emph{range} and \emph{source} map\footnote{Although the notation collides with the range and source maps in a groupoid, both conventions are well established.
+In the sequel it will always be clear from context whether we mean the source/range of an edge in a graph or of an element in a groupoid.}, respectively.
+We say that $E$ is \emph{finite} if~$E^0$ and~$E^1$ both are finite sets, and similarly that $E$ is \emph{countable} if $E^0$ and $E^1$ are countable.